zoidberg-xgd/TeleNote/README.md

 > Note: For correct rendering of code exmaple remove `'` symbols.

+## Limitations

+- **Content Size**: For system stability, individual notes are limited to 200,000 characters.
+- **Upload Size**: The system enforces a maximum upload size of 2.5MB.

 ## Testing

 TapNote includes comprehensive unit and integration tests covering all major components.